 The publication of an annual report, or URD, helps to improve transparency, which is useful for regulatory bodies.
 It is also a key source of information for investors.
 To meet the needs of international investors, URDs are translated from their original language into English.
 These translations are published shortly after the original document in order to be fair to investors abroad.

-4 reasons to use a professional translation agency for your annual report
+4 reasons to use a global content provider for your annual report

-So that they can be certain of providing their clients with high quality translations, agencies generally only entrust the translation of annual reports to a select few translators, who are highly skilled and experienced.
-Depending on which part of the document a translator will be working on, they will be specialized in finance, legal and regulatory matters or the client’s sector.
+So that they can be certain of providing their clients with high-quality translations, translation providers generally only entrust the translation of annual reports to a select few translators, who are highly skilled and experienced.
+Depending on which part of the document a translator will be working on, they will be specialized in finance, legal and regulatory matters, or the client’s sector.

-2. Creation and translation in a dedicated platform
+2. Collaborative content creation and translation in a dedicated platform

 Added to the issue of quality is the pressure of submission deadlines, which are set by governing bodies, and the fact that modifications often need to be made to a report up until the last minute before the publication deadline.

-Working with a tailor-made platform has several benefits:
+Working with a tailor-made content platform has several benefits:

 No need to copy and paste any text, as changes are made directly in the platform.